shadps4-emu/shadPS4/README.md

 # shadPS4

-An early PS4 emulator for Windows and Linux written in C++ by shadow , skmp , wheremyfoodat , GPUCode
+shadPS4 is an early PS4 emulator for Windows and Linux written in C++

 [Check us on twitter](https://twitter.com/shadps4 "Check us on twitter")

 # Status

-Early progress , a small amount of ps4 sdk demos and homebrew games working
+Early progress, a small amount of ps4 sdk demos and homebrew games working.

 # Why?